I accept many insurance plans, making lactation support often available with no out of pocket cost to you!

 Aetna PPO:

 I am in network with many Aetna PPO, EPO, OA, POS, and other plans (unfortunately not HMO).
 Aetna typically covers 6 lactation related visits with no cost sharing.
 For a full list of in-network plans, please click here.
-Please submit your information for insurance verification using the link above.
+Please submit your information directly to me (via text or e-mail) for eligibility confirmation.

 United Healthcare